Oglethorpe Oysters is a collaborative project between Oglethorpe Charter School in Savannah, Georgia and the Georgia Aquarium in Atlanta, Georgia.

 -M. Davis

 This project represents the work of not only Oglethorpe Charter School eighth graders, but the many adults who pitched in.
 As Captain Mike Neal says, "There is a lot to this environment... and I want to share the beauty of Coastal Georgia with others."
 Mike is not alone in that sentiment.
 It takes a village.
 Thanks to those that make up ours.
 Much gratitude to Captain Mike and Captain Kiernan for getting us to where we are going safely and sharing your knowledge.
 Thanks to David Jones, Gail Smith, and Hanif Haynes at the Pin Point Heritage Museum for doing the good work at Pin Point and treating OCS students like family.
 Some of them are!
 Thanks to Elizabeth DuBose, Mark Frissell, and Robin Gunn at the Ossabaw Island Foundation for your longtime and enthusiastic support of Oglethorpe students on Ossabaw.
-Thanks to shellfish biologist Cameron Brinton at the Georgia Department of Natural Resources for always accommodating us with supplies, methods, and schedules.
-Thanks to Ron Winders of the Coastal Conservation Association of Georgia for helping out on field trips and CCA's representation.
+We are lucky to have many oyster enthusiasts, academics, and researchers in the state.
+Thanks to shellfish biologists Tom Bliss and John Pelli at the University of Georgia Shellfish lab as well as Cameron Brinton at the Georgia Department of Natural Resources.
+We appreciate you for accommodating us with supplies, methods, knowledge and and schedules.
+Thanks also to Ron Winders of the Coastal Conservation Association of Georgia for helping out on field trips and CCA's representation.
 Thanks to Anna Roach, Laura Solomon, and Perry Solomon at the Tybee Oyster Company for sharing your farm and insight with us!
 Thanks to Kevin Wall and the administration, faculty, and staff at Oglethorpe Charter School for your enthusiastic support of this program.
 Especially those intrepid individuals who endured cold boat rides, slept outside, got marsh mud in their shoes, and beach sand in their lunch.
 We enjoyed your company.
 A special thanks to Derek Perry and Michael Darke who drove the bus.
 Literally.
-Lastly, thanks to Lindsay Patterson and Sydney Payne at the Georgia Aquarium for being our partners on this endeavor.
+Lastly, thanks to Lindsay Patterson at the Georgia Aquarium and Mary Quinn at Gray's Reef NMS for being our partners in this endeavor.

 Ben Wells